EllinghamTech/PHPUserSystem/README.md

 This library requires a specific set of tables in the database.
 You can find the SQL queries to create the tables and recommended indexes in MySQL_tables.md and SQLite_tables.md.

+We plan to build an installation and update script in the future.
+Until then, you will need to make manual changes if the tables change.
+Ensure you read the release notes before updating.

 ## Factory and object initialisation
 Many objects are created by a factory instance.
 This removes some of the complexities when setting up certain objects correctly.
 Other instances can be created by the "parent" instance.